Habana Eva

-Habana Eva is a 2010 Venezuelan romantic comedy film directed by Fina Torres, starring Prakriti Maduro and Juan Carlos García and filmed in La Habana, Cuba.
+Habana Eva is a 2010 Venezuelan romantic comedy film directed by Fina Torres, starring Prakriti Maduro and Juan Carlos García and filmed in Havana, Cuba.

 The film won the Best International Feature award at the New York International Latino Film Festival and Best Feature Film at the Los Angeles Latino International Film Festival.

 Synopsis

 Eva (Maduro) works in a Havana clothing factory as a seamstress.
 She has bigger dreams than this, wanting to become a fashion designer but also to have a home of her own that she can share with Angel (Almirante), her reliable long-term boyfriend.
 In the slums one day she sees photographer Jorge (García), an exile raised in Venezuela, compiling architecture photography of the city.
 A chance encounter brings her upon a career opportunity, aligning with her romantic turmoil.